Yoshi's Cookie: Game modes

 Yoshi's Cookie has different game modes.
 In the single-player Action Mode, the player completes successive levels that progressively grow more complex.
 A multiplayer VS Mode has two players competing against each other in split-screen.
-The Super NES version has a single-player VS Mode in which the player competes against a computer player.
-The Super NES version also contains a Puzzle Mode in which each level has a predefined grid of cookies and player must clear all the cookies in a maximum number of moves.
+The SNES version has a single-player VS Mode in which the player competes against a computer player.
+The SNES version also contains a Puzzle Mode in which each level has a predefined grid of cookies and player must clear all the cookies in a maximum number of moves.

 Development

 Yoshi's Cookie originally began development as an arcade game called Hermetica (ヘルメティカ, Herumetika), which was being produced by game developer Home Data.
 The arcade game did poorly at the location test, so Home Data sold the Hermetica rights to Bullet-Proof Software.
 Bullet-Proof Software then produced an SNES version, designed by David Nolte.
 This version was shown at the 1992 Consumer Electronics Show.
 Nintendo obtained the licenses for the 8-bit (NES and Game Boy) versions of Hermetica, and developed the game into Yoshi's Cookie, which now featured Mario characters.
 The soundtrack was composed by Akira Satou, Nobuya Ikuta, Noriko Nishizaka, and Tsutomu, which also features a rendition of Csikós Post, written by German composer Hermann Necke.

-While Bullet-Proof Software retained the rights to the original Super NES game, Nintendo licensed the Mario characters and allowed the developer to use the Yoshi's Cookie branding.
+While Bullet-Proof Software retained the rights to the original SNES game, Nintendo licensed the Mario characters and allowed the developer to use the Yoshi's Cookie branding.
 This version was produced by both Nolte and Yasuaki Nagoshi.
 The levels in the game's Puzzle Mode were designed by Tetris creator Alexey Pajitnov.

 Release

 Yoshi's Cookie was first released in Japan on November 21, 1992, for the Nintendo Entertainment System and Game Boy.
 Five months later, it was released in North America in April 1993, and in Europe on April 28, 1994.

-The Super NES version was released in June 1993 in North America, on July 9, 1993, in Japan, and in Europe during the same year.
+The SNES version was released in June 1993 in North America, on July 9, 1993, in Japan, and in Europe during the same year.